rzbrk/PerlPress/README.md

 Assuming the installation process ran successfully, you have all libraries and executables in place.

 Each PerlPress project has a source directory holding the HTML template and other stuff.
-The article content is stored in a MySQL (or MariaDB on newer systems) database.
-Therefore, you have to ensure, MySQL or MariaDB is running.
-PerlPress is capable of accessing a database on a remote machine.
+The article content is stored in a SQLite database.
+Therefore, you have to ensure, SQLite is installed.

 ## Setting up your project